-Finding red cedar in the Midwest is difficult.
-For this kayak, I did manage to find enough from a home improvement store and a lumbar carrier in St. Louis.
+Finding good quality red cedar has been difficult.
+For these kayaks, I did manage to find enough from a home improvement store and a lumbar carrier in St. Louis.

 This week I have set up for and cut my mortises.
 For me, setting up is what takes 75% of my time.
 My second kayak should definitely go faster.

 Before a trip out of town I laminated the deck beams.
 It’s easy to get into production mode.
 I had the second deck beam glued and in place on the jug when I remembered that I only own 12 clamps.
 After a very quick trip to the store I got the second beam clamped.